SciBorgs/SciGuides/docs/archive/DifferentialDriveBasic.md

 This is a fun project to control a differential drive.
 We will go from a simple implementation to full auto path following and smooth driving.
 This should be a good introduction to usage of WPILib classes, command framework, controls, and autos.

-Note that the code shown here will not be specific to your implementation, and you may need to use different hardware classes (eg. REVLib's `CANSparkMax` and `RelativeEncoder`, rather than WPILib's `PWMSparkMax` and `Encoder`).
+Note that the code shown here will not be specific to your implementation, and you may need to use different hardware classes (eg. REVLib's `SparkMax` and `RelativeEncoder`, rather than WPILib's `PWMSparkMax` and `Encoder`).
 Also, the shown code is not suitable for copy pasting, please implement it on your own from the docs, using the example code as reference.

 ## The most basic differential drive implementation possible